-the operating status of the odorant vapour flare;
+the operating status of the odorant vapour flare; and

-any alarm conditions; and

-any other parameters First Gas reasonably considers to be relevant.
+any alarm conditions and other parameters it reasonably considers to be relevant.

 No Injection Without Odorisation

-The Odorisation Facilities Owner will use all reasonable endeavours to maintain odorisation at all times.
+The owner of Odorisation Facilities will use all reasonable endeavours to maintain odorisation at all times.

-Where the Odorisation Facilities Owner becomes aware that odorisation is not (or may not be) occurring, it will notify the other Party immediately and use all reasonable endeavours to restore odorisation (or verify that odorisation is occurring) as soon as practicable.
+Where the owner of Odorisation Facilities becomes aware that odorisation has (or may have) failed, it will notify the other Party immediately and investigate.

-The Interconnected Party shall immediately cease injecting Gas into First Gas’ Pipeline on becoming aware that odorisation is not, or may not be, occurring.
+The Interconnected Party shall cease injecting Gas immediately if odorisation has failed.
+The owner of the Odorisation Facilities will restore odorisation as soon as practicable, whereupon the Interconnected Party may resume injecting Gas.

-All provisions of this section 7 shall apply in the event that First Gas’ Pipeline becomes an odorised pipeline after the Commencement Date.
+Notwithstanding any other provision of this Agreement, First Gas may cease odorising Gas in any Pipeline or at any Receipt Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.

 health and safety

 Each Party shall, and shall ensure that its personnel shall at or in respect of a Receipt Point:

-comply with all applicable Law regarding safety;
+comply with all applicable law regarding safety;

 comply with its own and other Party’s health and safety plan, as provided to each Party from time to time;

-take all practicable steps to identify and eliminate risks to health and safety;

-where it is not practical to eliminate a risk to health and safety despite taking all practicable steps, take all practicable steps to minimise such risk;
+take all practicable steps to identify and eliminate risks to health and safety or, where elimination of a risk is impractical, take all practicable steps to minimise it;

-immediately advise the other Party verbally of any incident affecting, or which may affect, a Receipt Point and which must be reported or notified to the relevant authority pursuant to the relevant Law, and as soon as possible afterwards, provide the other Party with:
+immediately advise the other Party verbally of any incident affecting, or which may affect, a Receipt Point and which must be reported or notified to the relevant authority pursuant to the relevant law, and as soon as possible afterwards, provide the other Party with:

 written details of the incident;